osilander/203.311/Week4/Week4.md

 Oxford Nanopore sequencing relies on sensing current changes in a pore as a DNA *or RNA* molecule is passed through a pore (a protein taken from *E. coli*).
 [Review the method here](https://nanoporetech.com/applications/dna-nanopore-sequencing "ONT movie").
 Read lengths for Oxford Nanopore are essentially unlimited (e.g. 1 megabase pair), and are of medium quality, with an error rate of approximately 1%.

-Note that below, we will refer to any DNA sequence data from and NGS platform as a "read".
+**Note that below, we will refer to any DNA sequence data from and NGS platform as a "read".**

+#### Today

 Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
 The primary difference between these two technolgies is that Illumina provides short, highly accurate reads using a very expensive machine (~ $1 million USD), while Oxford Nanopore provides long, less accurate reads using a very cheap machine (~ $1000 USD).
 We will see that these characteristics provide different advantages.

 Oxford Nanopore and Illumina differ in some other ways, but we will not discuss those in detail today.
+Perhaps the primary difference is that Oxford Nanopore sequences the *original* molecules of DNA and RNA with all their varied modifications, whereas Illumia sequences *copies* of DNA only.

 <img src="graphics/ont-ill.png" title="Scary car ride" width="500"/>